gianarb/cucumber/README.md

 ## Test reconciliation loop

+You can try to remove an AWS resource such as:

+* A target from the DNS record
+* The DNS record
+* One or more EC2
+* You can scale up the number of nodes in the request file and restart cucumber (scale down not supported yet)

-You can try to remove an AWS resource, it will recreate it during one of the reconciliation process.
+it will recreate what you removed during one of the reconciliation process.

 ## Requirements
 This is a PoC to describe how reactive planning works and why it is cool.
 So